athensresearch/athens/README.md

   **[Demo Athens in your browser](https://athensresearch.github.io/athens)** to see how it works.

-  > ⚠️ The demo doesn't work in Safari due to a limitation in the
+  > ⚠️ The demo doesn't work in Safari due to missing features.
+Sorry!

   Or click below to **watch a video** from author @tangjeff0 demoing the value of Athens.